quadram-institute-bioscience/dadaist2/docs/notes/2_ITS.md

 * the possibility to skip pair-end merging (with `--just-concat`, or `-j` for short) and to re-join when possible using `dadaist2-mergeseqs`, that takes DADA2 feature table as input.
 * support for taxonomy assignment in non contiguous sequences

+## Why are ITS amplicons different?

+They are not.

+**16S rDNA** is the most common target for metabarcoding, and while there are several possible primer-pairs available, the commonly accepted
+_rule of the thumb_ is to choose a primer pair that will produce and amplicon shorter than the length of the two paired end sequences
+(if adopting paired-end), to ensure that the two fragments will be merged.
+This is possible because 16S rDNA is highly conserved in length and the majority of the variation observed in the commonly sequenced areas is mostly due to sequence alterations, not insertions and deletions.

+**ITS amplicons** (and other targets) have a wider variability in length.
+This has a very annoying effect immediately when preparing the libraries: the shorter targets will be amplified with higher efficiency, making the amplification bias worse than it already is with less variable targets.

+In short: with "ITS protocol" here we refer to "amplicons highly variable in length".

+## How to analyse ITS amplicons

+*TLDR*: simply add the `-j` flag (or `--just-concat`) when running the analysis.

+Dadaist2 provides support for the denoising mode of DADA2 where the two pairs are not merged.
+This mode is not supported - for example - in the
+Qiime2 plugin.

+DADA2 itself can either merge or [not](https://github.com/benjjneb/dada2/issues/279), while Dadaist2 will merge the representative sequences that overlap, leaving unmerged those which don't.

 ## Increased sensitivity: a simulation

 We downloaded the [UNITE database](https://unite.ut.ee/repository.php) (95,481 sequence) and performed